5 Work from Home Myths

 In this article, I’ll briefly describe why I’ve started wearing shoes – even though I never leave my house.

-Having worked in the “real world” for several years after college, I always look forward to casual Fridays.
+Having worked in the “real world” for several years after college, I always looked forward to casual Fridays.
 In addition to jeans, which were the common wardrobe for that day of the week, it also meant that I got to wear more comfortable shoes.
 Dress shoes can really be a pain (literally).
 So, it’s no surprise that after I started my freelancing business, I was particularly excited about not having to wear any shoes while working.

 This approach worked well for a few years, but as I’ve gotten into my thirties, I’ve started to feel the bodily effects of my athletic career (I played high school and college baseball).
 This is particularly true in the soles of my feet.
-I’ll spare you a lot of details (discussions about feet make me nervous too), but suffice to say that walking around flat footed on tile and carpet all day is not the most ergonomic solution.
+I’ll spare you a lot of details (discussions about feet make me nervous too), but suffice to say that walking around flat-footed on tile and carpet all day is not the most ergonomic solution.

 In addition, during the winter months, the cold temperature can really catch up with you.